sprat-kv/jobseeker-analytics/docs/use_cases/application_response_rates.md

-# USE CASE Product Spec
+# Application Response Rates Product Spec
 ### Template Credit to Alex Chiou, Taro Cofounder

 ## Timeline
 Whenever we have time!

-## POCs
-Developer: Lianna Novitz
-Author: YOUR NAME

 ## Context
 As a job seeker, I want to calculate my cold application response rate in order to assess how well my resume is being received and determine if any improvements are needed.